Assembly Day 1: Tuesday, 16 May 2017

 - Externalising country and private capital risk - the trade-offs between grants and loans in development financing

-- Attracting earlier-stage capital – what is possible in order to secure long-term debt for gas to power projects?
+- How to attract earlier-stage capital – what is possible in order to secure long-term debt for gas to power projects?

-- How does the risk/return profile differ from pure upstream investing?
+- How does the risk/return profile for GTP investing differ from pure upstream investing?
 What opportunities are LPs and Private Equity looking for?

-- PPA/IPP – developing strong power purchase agreement that enables cost recovery and investor protection
+- PPA/IPP: Developing strong power purchase agreements that enables cost recovery and investor protection

-- Impact of LNG BTU pricing as Brent prices increase
+- What will be the impact of LNG BTU pricing as Brent and Henry Hub prices increase

-09.30 - Progress & Delivery on the Continent and Impact on Southern Africa
+09.30 - Progress & Delivery on the Continent: Pioneering Technology and Innovation

 - Fostering tighter relationships with gas companies to bring resources online faster - Removing pressure on upstream companies to develop the entire gas value chain

-- Creating regional gas hubs to provide sufficient feedstock – the relationship between upstream and downs tram sectors
+- Creating regional gas hubs to provide sufficient feedstock – the relationship between upstream and downstream sectors

 10.30 - Networking Morning Coffee Break